Covered by this topic

-Capturing case (incident) detail on a patient or employee is done through encounters using the dynamic Case section.
+Capturing case (incident) detail on a patient or employee is done through encounters using the Case section.

 The OSHA 300 Log Report will show a summary of OSHA reportable cases.
-If a case/incident is OSHA recordable, the field Date determined recordable needs to be populated in the Injury-OSHA case type in a dynamic encounter the case is linked to.
+If a case/incident is OSHA recordable, the field Date determined recordable needs to be populated in the Injury-OSHA case type in an encounter the case is linked to.
 Having a date in the field Date determined recordable signifies this is an OSHA 300 reportable case.
 The OSHA 300 LOG report looks at any/all cases (based on your filter criteria) that have a date populated in this date determined recordable field.

 You can also tell if the case (linked to the encounter you are working in) is OSHA recordable by seeing it displayed in the light grey bar in the header.

 From the Reports sidemenu, there is a reports parent tab named Safety.
 Then there is a report available named OSHA 300 Log.

 Clicking on that takes you to the OSHA 300 Log report but at the top you will see a search criteria field section named Common Incident Search.
 See other help documentation titled Common Incident Search for specifics on each filter criteria field.
 Most OSHA 300 Logs are run using the incident date range filter.

 You do not have to enter any search filters if you want results for the lifetime of the database.
 You can scroll down and click SEARCH to get a full complete OSHA 300 Log listing for any case deemed OSHA recordable for the lifetime of the database.

 However, most need to run the OSHA 300 Log by incident date range filter.
 After any search filter criteria fields are keyed in, click the SEARCH button at the bottom of the Common Incident Search report while in the OSHA 300 Log report.
 Below it will result all the matching criteria cases/incidents in a list view that were deemed/noted as OSHA Recordable and it’s titled OSHA 300 Log.